Dairon Blanco Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

-- The 7.9 strikeouts per nine innings compiled by the Guardians pitching staff ranks 28th in MLB.

-- The Guardians have a 3.87 team ERA that ranks seventh across all MLB pitching staffs.
+- The Guardians have the sixth-ranked team ERA among all league pitching staffs (3.84).

-- Guardians pitchers combine to surrender 89 home runs (one per game), the fifth-fewest in baseball.
+- Guardians pitchers combine to allow the fourth-fewest home runs in baseball (89 total, one per game).

-- Bibee (5-2) takes the mound for the Guardians in his 13th start of the season.
-He's put together a 3.46 ERA in 65 2/3 innings pitched, with 67 strikeouts.
+- The Guardians are sending Civale (2-2) out to make his ninth start of the season.
+He is 2-2 with a 2.96 ERA and 35 strikeouts in 45 2/3 innings pitched.

-- In his most recent time out on Saturday, the righty tossed 5 2/3 scoreless innings against the Chicago Cubs while surrendering three hits.
+- His most recent appearance was on Sunday against the Chicago Cubs, when the righty tossed six innings, surrendering one earned run while allowing three hits.

-- The 24-year-old has a 3.46 ERA and 9.3 strikeouts per nine innings in 12 games this season, while allowing a batting average of .239 to his opponents.
+- The 28-year-old has an ERA of 2.96, with 6.9 strikeouts per nine innings, in eight games this season.
+Opposing hitters have a .224 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.